Contemporary changes of welfare state 2103-L-D6WPPD

 Learning outcomes

-The seminar will contribute to the achievement of the following learning outcomes specified in the study program:
+The course will contribute to achieving the following learning outcomes specified in the study programme:

-The graduate knows and understands the terminology of comparative and international social policy and has knowledge of the place of social policy in the system of sciences.
-Additionally, the graduate is familiar with basic research methods and techniques in the field of social policy (K_W01).
+- The student describes and explains the terminology of comparative and international social policy and has knowledge of the place of social policy as a discipline within the system of sciences; the student also describes and explains the basic methods and techniques used to conduct research in the field of social policy (K_W01).

-The graduate knows and understands the types, manifestations, structures, and dynamics of social problems on a national, local, and global scale, as well as the relationships between them and their structural determinants in the context of contemporary changes of welfare state (K_W02).
+- The student describes and explains the types, manifestations, structures, and dynamics of social problems at the national, local, and global levels, as well as the relationships between them and their structural determinants in the context of contemporary transformations of the welfare state (K_W02).

-The graduate knows and understands the system of social policy institutions on a national level and in selected foreign countries (including the EU) (K_W09).
+- The student describes and explains the system of social policy institutions in the national context and in selected foreign countries (including EU member states) (K_W09).

-The graduate can interpret social phenomena related to the transformations of the welfare state, accurately identifying social problems, social issues, and social risks.
-The graduate can also indicate their economic and socio-demographic determinants in the context of social policy (K_U01).
+- The student interprets social phenomena related to transformations of the welfare state, accurately identifying social problems, social issues, and social risks, and indicates their economic and socio-demographic determinants in the context of social policy (K_U01).

 Assessment criteria